Fremont Arts Council’s

 Luminata is the autumn celebration of the FAC.
 We celebrate the season of balance, the solar autumn equinox, with a gathering of community for a lantern procession around Green Lake Park.
 The procession culminates with more art, live acoustic music and hot cider.
 Luminata is a family friendly, nighttime event from 7:00PM- 10:00PM.

 Green Lake Park is a beautiful urban park with a meandering path around a large lake.
 The Art Council encourages artists to consider the park field clearings, trees, and lake along the procession route for illuminated art installations.

 Please consider this:

 Applicants: Any artist or artist group who has a vision for something awesome they want to bring to life in front of hundreds of people should send us their proposal.
-A Federal form W-9 will be required for payment of grant funds in any amount, unless receipts are provided for reimbursement.

 Grant Funds: The Luminata Art Grant Fund will provide funding for projects ranging in scale from $100 to $500.
 Grant funds may be used for artists’ fees, materials and supplies, equipment purchase or rental, travel and transportation.
 Existing artwork can be re-mounted for exhibition.

 Grant funds may NOT be used to stage fundraising events; for project expenses that occur prior to or after the project dates; or for operating costs not directly associated with the event project.

 Selection: A selection committee composed of FAC members will review applications and make awards by August 23rd.
 This is an open competitive process and, unfortunately, not every applicant will receive funding.